-The Delaware Valley Regional Planning Commission (DVRPC) is pleased to present the Draft Federal Fiscal Year (FY) 2024 Transportation Improvement Program (TIP) for New Jersey (FY24-FY27).
+The Delaware Valley Regional Planning Commission (DVRPC) is pleased to present the Federal Fiscal Year (FY) 2024 Transportation Improvement Program (TIP) for New Jersey (FY24-FY27).
 DVRPC and its member governments have worked diligently to prepare a program of projects that will respond to the needs of the region and at the same time comply with federal and state policies.
-The TIP is the regionally agreed upon-list of priority transportation projects, and federal law requires showing at least four federal FYs of programming.
-This document, referred to as the Draft DVRPC FY2024 TIP for New Jersey, includes cost, phase, and schedule information for transportation projects in each of the federal fiscal years FY24-27 for Burlington, Camden, Gloucester, and Mercer Counties.
-The Draft TIP meets the federal requirements of being financially constrained to a level of funding that is expected to be available to the region over the next decade, per Financial Tables provided by the New Jersey Department of Transportation (NJDOT).
-See Appendix B: Financial Tables Used in Developing the Program, Including the Draft Statewide TIP (STIP) Introduction for further details on this guidance.
+The TIP is the regionally agreed upon list of priority transportation projects, and federal law requires showing at least four federal FYs of programming.
+This document, referred to as the DVRPC FY2024 TIP for New Jersey, includes cost, phase, and schedule information for transportation projects in each of the federal fiscal years FY24-27 for Burlington, Camden, Gloucester, and Mercer Counties.
+The TIP meets the federal requirements of being financially constrained to a level of funding that is expected to be available to the region over the next decade, per Financial Tables provided by the New Jersey Department of Transportation (NJDOT).
+See Appendix B: Financial Tables Used in Developing the Program, Including the Statewide TIP (STIP) Introduction for further details on this guidance.

-The Draft DVRPC FY2024 TIP for New Jersey contains 146 projects to advance over the First-Four Years (FY24-FY27): 86 federally-funded projects and one (1) STATE-DVRPC funded project in the DVRPC regional Highway Program and 59 projects (37 by NJ TRANSIT and 22 by the DRPA/PATCO) in the DVRPC regional Transit Program.
-The programmed amount for these projects over the next four years totals \$2.226 billion, which averages almost \$557 million per year.
-Programmed funds include \$1.351 billion for projects primarily addressing the highway system and nearly \$878 million for the NJ TRANSIT (about \$761 million) and DRPA/PATCO (about \$113 million) transit systems.
-For information purposes only, the TIP lists 108 NJDOTmanaged statewide highway programs for the State of New Jersey that are worth \$984.227 million (primarily state-funded) over the first four years.
-Eight (8) NJDOT-sponsored Concept Development and three (3) DVRPC Local Concept Development projects, totaling 11 projects, are displayed in the "pre-TIP" Study and Development Program.
+The DVRPC FY2024 TIP for New Jersey contains 153 projects to advance over the First-Four Years (FY24-FY27): 93 federally-funded projects and two (2) STATE-DVRPC funded projects in the DVRPC regional Highway Program and 58 projects (36 by NJ TRANSIT and 22 by the DRPA/PATCO) in the DVRPC regional Transit Program.
+The programmed amount for these projects over the next four years totals \$2.327 billion, which averages almost \$582 million per year.
+Programmed funds include almost \$1.471 billion for projects primarily addressing the highway system and nearly \$857 million for the NJ TRANSIT (about \$743.3 million) and DRPA/PATCO (about \$113.4 million) transit systems.
+For information purposes only, the TIP lists 108 NJDOT-managed statewide highway programs for the State of New Jersey that are worth \$5.8 billion (primarily state-funded) over the first four years.
+Four (4) NJDOT-sponsored Concept Development and four (4) DVRPC Local Concept Development projects, totaling 8 projects, are displayed in the "pre-TIP" Study and Development Program.